aditi1421/aditi1421/README.md

 ---

 ### :woman_technologist: About Me :
-- :telescope: I’m a final year student at Illinois Institute of Technology, Chicago
+- :telescope: I’m currently exploring the world of AI!

-- :seedling: Exploring HCI.

 ---